-George Longmire, to us descendants of the hat thief, is the progenitor of what we call the “Southern Longmires”.
+George Longmire, to us descendants of William of London, is the progenitor of what we call the “Southern Longmires”.
 I believe him to be the eldest son of William Longmire.
 Why is this many might ask.
-Because the hat thief’s father’s name was George.
+Because the William’s father’s name was George.
 How simple can it be?
 To temper that assessment somewhat let’s look back at what our intrepid hat thief, William Longmire, would do when faced with assimilating into foreign environs after first having to shed the “felon” moniker from his persona.
 And so, before George first saw the light of day his name was probably already assigned due to the prevailing customs of the day when it came to naming children.
 And that custom was to name the first born male after the paternal grandfather, the second after the wife’s father, and the third usually after the father himself.
 And to top things off George died before his two brothers.
 See how easy that was?
 In all seriousness though the odds are that George was the oldest due to some other factors as well.
 He apparently married several years before his brothers as his first known child, William, was born ca 1762 whereas his brother’s first children were born 1765 and 1769, respectively.
 And his was the only other Longmire court case in King George County other than what his father was involved in – before all three brothers were later found in the Louisa/Goochland area in the later 1760’s.
 This same court case also helps us in another respect as will be seen.

 With the above evidences given indicating that George was the eldest son of the hat thief the question remains as to when he was born.
 Well, I have an answer for that: 1738 or prior.
 How can I be so certain?
 The court case I referred to above, George Longmire Plt vs William Payne Dft, took place in March 1759.
 In order to have your name assigned to a case as plaintiff you had to be 21 years of age.
 By the way, George did win his case and received for it 435 lbs tobacco.
 And it just so happens that George’s lawyer in this case, Joseph Jones, was the uncle of President Monroe.

 Before proceeding with George’s later movements west of King George County I will add in a couple of comments, again relating to his birth.
 As deductive (reductive?) logic helped in deriving a limitation on the latest year George was born so can the supposed year range of the birth of his first child be derived which can then be used to zero in on the timeframe of his marriage to Frances Garrett.
-In this particular case his son, William, was known to have fought (as a Dragoon) in the American Revolution, as a teen no less.
+In this particular case his son, William, was known to have fought (as a Dragoon) in the American Revolution.
 Apparently brother John is credited with this same service and his birthdate is given in the Douglas Register as Nov 23, 1765.
 Suffice to say that the year range of service of both William and John is documented.
 It should also be noted that in Roger E. Barnes very well researched family history book “Those Who Came Before … “, of which a great deal of early documentation on the southern Longmires is compiled, the month and year given for William’s birth is Oct 1762 – apparently from a bible entry.
 This same source gives a marriage year as 1762 as well, which should perhaps be (late) 1761 or earlier, if William’s birthdate is to be accepted.
 Either way it can be deduced that relatively shortly after George won his court case in King George County he married Frances, who at that time most probably lived across the Rappahannock River in Caroline County with her father, John Garrett.

 Next we find George Longmire in Louisa County, Virginia in March 1768 where he witnessed a deed for George Barclay.
 Interestingly, although George Longmire has not been found on any tax lists at this particular time a near neighbor of Mr Barclay was one William Garrett, a very well to do gentleman and large landowner.
 It is not clear the relation of this Wm Garrett to John or Robert Garrett though many publications state a relationship and we do know of persons of the same name who are proven relations to the Caroline County Garretts.
 More research on this must be done to see if perhaps there is a previously unknown tie here with the presence of George Longmire being so inconspicuous nearby.
 Needless to say, and profoundly more of interest to this researcher, is the fact that by 1770 George Longmire is listed on the Trinity Parish tithes of John Jouett.
 And by 1771 George is listed again, this time adjacent the name of Matthew Jouett, the celebrated American portrait artist.
 For all those Jefferson and Colonial American History buffs out there the name John “Jack” Jouett certainly does not go without notice as he is often referred to as “The Paul Revere of the South” for his exploits in saving the “rogue” Virginia legislators , including Thomas Jefferson, from certain death at the hands of General Tarleton.
-By 1772 George Longmire is no longer in Louisa County and is by this time on his way to, or already had arrived in, Ninety-Six District in South Carolina to join the Garret, Goode, and Ware families, amongst others.
+By 1772 George Longmire apparently is no longer in Louisa County and is by this time on his way to, or already had arrived in, Ninety-Six District in South Carolina to join the Garrett, and Goode families, amongst others.